tanmayshankar/RCNN_MDP/README.md

 1. Solving Value / Policy Iteration in a standard MDP using Feedforward passes of an RCNN.
 - Representing the Bayes Filter state belief update as feedforward passes of an RCNN.
-- Learning the State Transition models and Observation model in a POMDP/PODRL setting from simulations / demonstrations, and reward functions in an Inverse Reinforcement Learning framework.
+- Learning the State Transition models and Observation model in a POMDP/PODRL setting from simulations.
+- Learning Reward Functions in an Inverse Reinforcement Learning framework from demonstrations.

 Problem 1 may be addressed by running the appropriate script, with a stationary reward function as argument.